HyperEssays’s logoA stylized portrait of Michel de Montaigne in black with blue, yellow, and red geometric elements in the background.

 A livevy portrait

-In How to Live: Or A Life of Montaigne in One Question and Twenty Attempts at an Answer (Other Press, 2011, 416 pages), Sarah Bakewell presents the main episodes of Montaigne’s life thematically, as answers to the title of the book, which she relates to their historical context and connects to an accessible analysis of his work.
-In chapter after chapter, she paints a lively and human portrait of him and does an excellent job of explaining how the Essays were written and read, how they relate to Montaigne’s life, and why they matter.
+In How to Live: Or A Life of Montaigne in One Question and Twenty Attempts at an Answer (Other Press, 2011, 416 pages), Sarah Bakewell presents the main episodes of Montaigne’s life thematically, as answers to the book’s title question.
+She relates these episodes to their historical context and connects them to an accessible analysis of his work.
+Chapter after chapter, Bakewell paints a lively and human portrait of him, adeptly explaining how the Essays were composed, received, and their significance in Montaigne’s life.
 This biography, which deservedly became a bestseller, is thorough without being overwhelming, engaging without being superficial, and easy to read without being boring or ever dumbing things down.

 Cover of Philippe Desan’s Montaigne: A Life